SAP-samples/btp-developer-guide-cap/documentation/saas/lep/5-subscribe.md

 This guide will walk you through the lifecycle management of a multitenant application.

-> [!Tip]
-> The subscription can be done from the same region where the multitenant application is deployed.
+- The subscription must be done the same region where the multitenant application is deployed.
-> Example: If the application is deployed in `eu12`, it can be subscribed only from subaccounts that are part of the `eu12` region.
+  Example: If the application is deployed in `eu12`, it can be subscribed only from subaccounts that are part of the `eu12` region.

 ## Subscribe to the Application
 1. Create a subaccount in the same region where the multitenant application is deployed.